microsoft/coyote/docs/tutorials/actors/test-failover.md

 1. How to do failover testing using Coyote `FailoverDriver` state machines.
 2. How to use Coyote in a firmware/sensor scenario.
-3. How to use `--sch-portfolio` testing on multiple processes to find tricky bugs more quickly.
+3. How to use `--strategy portfolio` testing to find tricky bugs more quickly.
 4. How `Assert` helps find violations of safety properties during testing.
 5. How to ensure full termination of one state machine before creating a new one.
 6. How to use class level event handlers in a `StateMachine` to define an event handler